AcademySoftwareFoundation/EncodingGuidelines/EncodeAv1.md

    * Opera
 the main missing one is Safari.
 Apple has now joined the AOM group, and we are starting to see AV1 hardware support in their latest hardware, but currently safari does still not support it.

-Outside of the web browser, AV1 support is pretty much limited to ffmpeg and VLC.
+Outside of the web browser, AV1 support is pretty much limited to Houdini, ffmpeg and VLC.

 AV1 is supported by mp4 and webm containers, no support exists for mov.